Universal-Basic-Compute/serenissima/backend/docs/engine.md

 The immigration process helps maintain population balance in the city and ensures that vacant properties have a chance to be occupied, creating a dynamic housing market.

+### Job Assignment (10:00 AM UTC)

+**Script**: `backend/engine/citizensgetjobs.py`

+Every day at 10:00 AM UTC, the job assignment system finds employment for citizens without jobs:

+1. The script identifies all citizens without jobs (Work field is empty)
+2. Citizens are sorted by wealth in descending order (wealthier citizens get first pick of jobs)
+3. For each citizen, the system finds an available business (not already taken by another worker)
+4. Citizens are assigned to businesses with the highest wages
+5. When a citizen is assigned to a business:
+   - The citizen record is updated with their new job
+   - The business record is updated with its new worker and set to active status
+   - A notification is created for the business owner about their new employee
+6. The system tracks job assignment statistics and sends a summary notification to administrators

+This process ensures that citizens find employment based on their wealth and status, creating a stratified labor market similar to historical Venice.

 ### Housing Assignment (12:00 PM UTC)

 **Script**: `backend/engine/househomelesscitizens.py`